 Chartered by the Georgia General Assembly Jan.
-27, 1785, in Savannah, The University of Georgia is America’s first state-chartered university and the birthplace of the American system of public higher education.
+27, 1785, in Savannah, the University of Georgia is America’s first state-chartered university and the birthplace of the American system of public higher education.

 Two men who were leaders of the early University of Georgia also signed the United States Constitution.
-Abraham Baldwin, who wrote UGA’s charter and was the institution’s first president, and William Few, a member of the Board of Trustees, signed the Constitution on behalf of Georgia at the Constitutional Convention in Philadelphia, Pa., in 1787.
+Abraham Baldwin, who wrote UGA’s charter and was the institution’s first president, and William Few, a member of the Board of Trustees, signed the Constitution on behalf of Georgia at the Constitutional Convention in Philadelphia, Pennsylvania, in 1787.

 Jere W. Morehead (JD ’80) is the University of Georgia’s 22nd president, taking office on July 1, 2013.

 The Grady College of Journalism and Mass Communication administers the Peabody Awards program, often cited as the most prestigious award in electronic media.
 The Peabody archives, housed at UGA, contain some of the best radio and television programs produced in the last six decades.

 The Eugene P. Odum School of Ecology, the first stand-alone academic school in the world devoted specifically to the study of ecology, began operation at UGA on July 1, 2007.
 Named for the late UGA professor who pioneered the modern study of ecology.

 Among public universities, the University of Georgia is one of the nation’s top producers of Rhodes Scholars over the past two decades.
 UGA is also home to hundreds of major scholarship winners, including:

 - 21 Truman Scholars,

 - 18 Udall Scholars,